bhavanki/grounds/plugins/chat/README.md

 There are two commands in the plugin: `$chat` for ordinary system usage, and `$chatadmin` for maintaining channels.
 Any player can use the former, but only wizards may use the latter.

-The chat system also has a listener attribute for when a guest player is yoinked, which happens when they are created.
-The guest player is automatically added to the "#guest" channel, if it exists.
+The chat system also has listener attributes for when a guest player arrives, which happens when they are created, and when a guest player departs, which happens when they are destroyed.
+The guest player is automatically added to or removed from the "#guest" channel, respectively, if the channel exists.

 *This plugin is still in development.*